NeuralEnsemble/python-neo/doc/source/install.rst

     * quantities_ >= 0.9.0

 Certain IO modules have additional dependencies.
-If these are not satisfied, neo will still install but the IO module that uses them will fail on loading:
+If these are not satisfied, Neo will still install but the IO module that uses them will fail on loading:

    * scipy >= 0.8 for NeoMatlabIO
    * pytables >= 2.2 for Hdf5IO